 - Configure the PingAuthorize Server with a feature-enabled license during setup. - Configure the Policy Decision Point Service.
-Learn more in Use policies in a production environment. - For the XACML-JSON PDP API, configure an access token validator or use token validation within your rules and policies.
-Learn more in Access token validators or Policy conditions.
+For more information, see Use policies in a production environment. - For the XACML-JSON PDP API, configure an access token validator or use token validation within your rules and policies.
+For more information, see Access token validators or Policy conditions.